Kong/docs.konghq.com/app/konnect/getting-started/deploy-service.md

 ## Verify the implementation

-If you used the Docker script to create a container earlier in [Configure a data plane node](/konnect/getting-started/configure-data-plane-node/), your control plane's default proxy URL is `localhost:8000`.
+If you used the Docker script to connect a data plane earlier in [Configure a data plane node](/konnect/getting-started/configure-data-plane-node/), your default proxy URL is `localhost:8000`.

 Enter the proxy URL into your browser’s address bar and append the route path you just set.
 The final URL should look something like this: